whvod/DoubleorNothing/README.md

 # DoubleorNothing

-# when running live server via vscode live server you can check that the contract imports
+# when running live server via vscode live server you can check that the contract imports solidity remix code

-#To Do:
+# To Do:
 call playGame() solidity function